Spencer Gore (artist): Painting career

 Gore's painting Richmond Park, thought to have been painted in the autumn of 1913 or shortly before the artist's death in March 1914, was exhibited at the Paterson and Carfax Gallery in 1920.
-In 1939 it was exhibited in Warsaw, Helsingfors and Stockholm by the British Council as Group of Trees.
+In 1939 it was exhibited in Warsaw, Helsinki and Stockholm by the British Council as Group of Trees.
 It is now in the collection of the Tate Gallery under its original title but is not currently on display.
 It is not certain where in the park the picture was made but a row of trees close to the pond near Cambrian Gate has a very close resemblance to those in the painting.
 Another Gore painting, with the same title (Richmond Park), painted in 1914, is at the Ashmolean Museum.
 His painting Wood in Richmond Park is in the Birmingham Art Gallery's collection.

 Two of Gore's artworks, Brighton Pier and Richmond Houses, appear in the first number of the landmark modernist journal, BLAST, published some three months after Gore's death.
 There features also an obituary piece by Wyndham Lewis, who edited the magazine, and who eulogises Gore's "dogged, almost romantic industry, his passion for the delicate objects set in the London atmosphere around him, his grey conception of the artist's life, his gentleness and fineness, [which] would have matured into an abundant personal art".

 He died at Richmond, Surrey, on 27 March 1914, aged 35 and was buried in Hertingfordbury in Hertfordshire, where his mother lived.